Research with Dr. Richard Kraig

 Application & Additional Information

 This internship opportunity is the result of a partnership between Dimensions, Dr. Kraig, and the Cornell Fellows program.
-The application season for summer 2016 has passed, but click here for more information on the Cornell Fellows Program, and here to learn more about the application process for this opportunity.
-Click here for more information on Dr. Kraig, his lab, and his research.
+The application season for summer 2016 has passed, but you can view information on the Cornell Fellows Program and learn more about the application process for this opportunity.
+See additional information on Dr. Kraig, his lab, and his research.